Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

-\begin{enumerate} \item \textbf{Search Space:} which defines a set of operations (e.g. convolution, fully-connected, pooling) and how we want them to be connected to build valid network architectures.
-In some sence, the search space defines the space of admissible solution. \item \textbf{Search algorithm:} which is the algorithm used to optmise the architecture \item \textbf{Criterion:} which defines the measure to estimate or predict the performance of an architecture. \end{enumerate}
+\begin{enumerate} \item \textbf{Search Space:} This defines the set of operations (e.g. convolution, fully-connected, pooling) and how we want them to be connected to build valid network architectures.
+In a \Gianni{sense}, the search space defines the space for the admissible solution. \item \textbf{Search algorithm:} This is the algorithm used to \Gianni{optimize} the architecture \item \textbf{Criterion:} This defines the measure used to estimate or predict the performance of an architecture. \end{enumerate}

-The \textbf{criterion} used for all the different tasks is the accuracy criterion applied to the validation; we want to optimize for the given task.
-On the rest of this section, we will describe our \textbf{search space} and our \textbf{search algorithm}.
+The \textbf{criterion} used for all the different tasks is the accuracy criterion applied to the validation; we want to optimize this for the given task.
+The remainder of this section describes our \textbf{search space} and \textbf{search algorithm}.

-\subsubsection{Search space- Cell search}
+\subsubsection{Search Space - Cell Search}

-In the NAS community, the search space represents the space where we search the DNN's architecture.
-Thanks to a set of operations and a backbone explaining how operations can be connected to construct valid network architectures, it is defined thanks to a set of operations and a backbone.
+In the NAS community, the search space represents the space in which we search the DNN's architecture.
+The search space is composed of a set of operations and a backbone explaining how operations can be connected to construct valid network architectures.
 The search space can be classified into two categories.
-The first one is the \textbf{Global Search Space} where the algorithm has to learn all the DNN architecture.
-The second one is the \textbf{Cell-Based Search Space} where the DNN architecture lies in a backbone composed of basic components called cells, and the goal is to learn what is inside the cells.
-Inspired by DNN architecture such as ResNet \cite{he2016deep}, VGG \cite{simonyan2014very}, and Inception \cite{szegedy2017inception}, the author of NASNET \cite{zoph2018learning}, who initially proposed cell-based search space, noticed that a DNNs are composed of blocks with the same kind of operations that are repeated multiple times.
-In Figure \ref{backbone_cifar10}, we represented the backbone of DNN model for CIFAR10 \cite{Krizhevsky09learningmultiple}.
+The first one is the \textbf{Global Search Space}, where the algorithm has to learn all the DNN architecture.
+The second one is the \textbf{Cell-Based Search Space}, where the DNN architecture lies in a backbone composed of basic components called cells, and the goal is to learn what is inside the cells.
+Inspired by DNN architecture such as ResNet \cite{resnet} or VGG \cite{simonyan2014very} , the author of NASNET \cite{zoph2018learning}, who initially proposed Cell-Based Search Space, noted that DNNs are composed of blocks with the same kind of operations that are repeated multiple times.
+Figure \ref{backbone_cifar10} presents the backbone of a DNN model for CIFAR10 \cite{Krizhevsky09learningmultiple}.

-The Cell-Based Search Space appears to be a more popular alternative than Global Search Space because the newly discovered neural architecture based on Cell-Based Search Space can be easily transferred between datasets.
+The Cell-Based Search Space appears to be a more popular alternative than the Global Search Space because the newly discovered neural architecture based on it can be easily transferred between datasets.
 Two sorts of cells are commonly employed for classification.
 The first is the standard cell, which preserves the feature map's spatial size, and the second is the reduction cell, which shrinks the feature map's spatial size.

 \textbf{Cell search space for classification}